 With all the ingredients prepped, place them in a food processor with the remaining ingredients and process until smooth.

 This time around I reserved a few whole chick peas to use as a decorative topping.
 Once placed in a bowl, sprinkle some paprika powder and parsley on the hummus and drizzle with a little more oil.
-This will keep it from drying out when stored.
+This will keep it from drying out during storage.

-At our last Costco run Konrad and I picked up some Avocado Oil.
-Neither of us had heard or tried it before, but we were intrigued by 100% pure, naturally refined and high in antioxidants.
+During our last Costco run, Konrad and I picked up some Avocado Oil.
+Neither of us had heard of or tried it before, but we were intrigued by 100% pure, naturally refined and high in antioxidants.

 And we surely weren’t disappointed.
 It is a great cooking oil suited for high heat.
-It does not taste like avocado but rather has a smooth, buttery taste.
-It is a fantastic fit for this hummus.
+It does not taste like avocado, but rather it has a smooth, buttery taste.
+I must say: it is a fantastic fit for this hummus.

 - 2 tablespoons lemon/lime juice